monome/docs/docs/modular/ansible/index.md

 ![](images/grid_TIME_EXTERNAL_1.2.png)

+The bottom half of this clock configuration page is also home to three glyphs.
+From left to right:

+When **Note Division Sync** (hollow square on the left) is enabled, changing the clock division for the Trigger parameter will also update the clock division for the Note parameter and vice versa.

+**Division Cueing** (small filled square bottom center) allows cueing of changes to the clock division for a parameter, so that the clock division does not change until the parameter restarts its loop.
+When a track's direction mode is set to triangle, the clock division may change at either end of the loop.
+When a track's direction mode is drunk or random, this setting has no effect.

+**Division Sync** (1-key and 4-key rows on the right) determine which parameters should share the same clock division settings.
+There are three modes:

+* None (nothing lit): all tracks and parameters can have independent clock divisions
+* Track (top single block lit): all parameters within tracks have the same clock divider, but tracks can have different dividers
+* All (bottom row of 4 lit): all tracks and parameters have the same clock divider

+By default Note Division Sync is off, Division Cueing is off, and Division Sync is set to None.

 ### Config

 Kria has two parameters, represented on the left and right quadrants of the grid when `Key 2` is held down, and